 A repetitive strain due to repetitive activities, may over the time cause gradual degeneration and weakening of the rotator cuff predisposing it to further injury.
 These could repetitive lifting, pushing, pulling, throwing sports, swimming, racquet sports, weight lifting or paddling sports such as kayaking.

 In young adults, rotator cuff injury can occur as a result of repetitive overhead activities or trauma.
-Most of the tears in old age are result of chronic degeneration that present with gradual onset pain and have tear often without predisposing trauma.
+Most of the tears in old age are the result of chronic degeneration that presents with gradual onset pain and has tear often without predisposing trauma.

-Patient related factors that increase risk of rotator cuff injury are kinematics abnormalities, altered tendon blood supply, microstructural collagen fiber abnormalities, age related degeneration, compromised microvascular suppl, outlet impingement, glenohumeral instability and morphology of the coracoacromial arch.
+Patient-related factors that increase the risk of rotator cuff injury are kinematics abnormalities, altered tendon blood supply, microstructural collagen fiber abnormalities, age-related degeneration, compromised microvascular supply, outlet impingement, glenohumeral instability and morphology of the coracoacromial arch.
 Most people with ligamentous may have relative rotator cuff muscle weakness may predispose the impingement.

-Poor throwing techniques, stiffness of neck and upper back, muscle weakness and imbalances, muscle tightness, poor posture and inadequate warm-up are associated with known to increase risk of rotator cuff injury.
+Poor throwing techniques, stiffness of the neck and upper back, muscle weakness and imbalances, muscle tightness, poor posture, and inadequate warm-up are associated with known to increase the risk of rotator cuff injury.

 Pain may occur with arm elevation, lifting heavy objects overhead, heavy pushing or pulling or when lying on the affected side.
 In severe or chronic cases, muscle wasting may occur and night painmay occur in all sleeping positions.

-Limitation of motion my be associated with the pain.
+Limitation of motion may be associated with the pain.
 There may be complaints of clicking, catching, stiffness, and crepitus.